 - Scroll to the bottom of the page to find Resourcesfor videos, articles, and stories that talk about immigrant experiences.

-SIT is a famous New Zealand university that has branches across the South Island.
+SIT is a famous New Zealand polytechnic that has branches across the South Island.

 - Select the tab Welcome to International Students at the top of the page.